BabyKangaroo117/Frugl-APP/Weekly-Reports/Weekly Report 10-4-2023.md

 - Begin connecting database to the application.
 - Flesh out tables and ER diagram for the database.
 ##### Key Points
+- Database how to be reconfigured and ER diagram was rethought to in case we decide on going with the new method of data retrieval.
+- This put a stop on connecting database to application.
+Focused attention on views and how the database will interact with data.
+- Began learning Jira for scrum workflow.
 ##### Next Week Goals
+- Fully learn Jira.
+- Try and lock in how the database will be used within the application.
+This will depend on if the information is retrieved when a user processes an order or if a script will run in the morning to update the database with generic items.
+- Will work with Joe to fully flesh out what the application does with the web scrapper data.

 ### Joseph Porrino
 #### Previous Goals